jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (2) Without limiting subsection (1), for the purposes of initiating bargaining for a collective agreement, good-faith bargaining for a collective agreement, and entering into collective agreements,—
   (a) the Public Service Commissioner has the same rights, duties, and obligations under the Employment Relations Act 2000 as the Commissioner would have if the Commissioner were the employer; and
   (b) employees in the education service are to be treated as if they were all employees of the Commissioner.
-(3) Unless otherwise directed in writing by the Public Service Commissioner, an employer in the education service may not lock out employees or suspend striking employees in relation to negotiations by the Commissioner for a collective agreement applicable to those employees.
+(3) Unless otherwise directed in writing by the Public Service Commissioner, an employer in the education service may not lock out employees or suspend, or make specified pay deductions in respect of, striking employees in relation to negotiations by the Commissioner for a collective agreement applicable to those employees.
 (4) The Public Service Commissioner must conduct the negotiations— (a) with a union of which the employees are members; and (b) in consultation with—